MKilani/FAAL/README.md

 - word1 (String): IPA transcription of the first word to be aligned.
 - word2 (String): IPA transcription of the second word to be aligned.
 - printResults (Boolean): print the results in the console - True = print all the alignments found; False = print only the best alignment.
-- optionExternalFunction (Integer): select if using or not an external function - 0 = do not use any external function; 1 = use external function from config. folder.
+- optionExternalFunction (Integer): select if using or not an external function - 0 = use default settings (with automatic selection of Global or Corrected Global Similarity Score); 1 = use external function from config. folder; 2 = use function provided as next argument; 3 = use only the Global Similarity Score; 4 = use only the default Corrected Global Similarity Score

 The following minimal example aligns the English word tongue /tʌŋ/ with the Latin word lingua /liŋgʷa/ the external corrected global similarity score present in the file, which is the same as the default one.
 The information about how to modify such functions can be found in the file external_corr_glob_sim_score_function.txt itself.